 10. Bún Thịt Nướng (Rice Noodles with Grilled Pork)

 I usually eat a lot of grilled pork beside the main dish.
 It’s not the simple pork meat that you grill.
 The vendor makes it with their special recipe for a totally different homemade flavor.
 Alongside, Bún Thịt Nướng include fried egg roll cut in parts, grill pork, sliced pork skin, peanut, chopped onion, sliced cucumber, and pickle.
 Bún Thịt Nướng is eaten with fish sauce.
-You should add some herbs and bean sprouts when eating, making the taste boom with various flavor in your mouth.
+You should add some herbs and bean sprouts when eating, making the taste boom with various flavors in your mouth.

 Where to find Bún Thịt Nướng?